CGAP Working Group on Microinsurance 2002 - 2009

 After having outgrown its informal systems and procedures, the Microinsurance Network decided that it needed a clearer membership and organisational structure to accommodate the expansion of interest and activities in microinsurance and the arrival of new stakeholders.
 As a direct result, the Microinsurance Network was officially launched in 2009 with a secretariat based in Luxembourg.

-Since then, the Network has grown to have over 70 institutional members representing over 280 experts in 11 different working and discussion groups.
+Since then, the Network has grown to have over 70 institutional members representing over 300 experts and 80 organisations from over 40 countries.

 As of the 31 May 2012, the Microinsurance Network is an independent structure and is registered as a non-for-profit organisation in Luxembourg, becoming fully operational on March 1, 2013.